BruttherJOE/l33th4ck3r_the_game/README.md

 then ssh into one of the prof's computer and change the student's grades.
 ```

-  `This is an educational puzzle game intended for people new to linux shell navigation.`
+  `This is an educational puzzle game intended for people new to linux shell navigation, to let them get used to the shell commands.
+It is made to be as realistic as possible.`

 While not 100% factually correct, this game serves as a beginner tutorial on shell navigation in linux.
 Perhaps, in future, if time permits, I will add in more functions, and levels will get progressively harder and more complicated.
-Or you can pay me to complete the game.

-## Controls
+## Controls and how to play the game
 You are to type commands to navigate the command terminal.

 `cd`- change directory
   `cd ~` to move to home directory
   `cd desktop` to move to desktop directory